|9||Bayinguoleng Mengguzizhizhou, Xinjiang|

 |4||Xingtai Environmental Protection Bureau City Center|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Xingtai air is currently 3 times above WHO exposure recommendation
+PM2.5 concentration in Xingtai is currently 3.5 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|

 Good 25 US AQI